Graph (abstract data type): Common data structures for graph representation

+More efficient representation of adjacency sets

+The time complexity of operations in the adjacency list representation can be improved by storing the sets of adjacent vertices in more efficient data structures, such as hash tables or balanced binary search trees (the latter representation requires that vertices are identified by elements of a linearly ordered set, such as integers or character strings).
+A representation of adjacent vertices via hash tables leads to an amortized average time complexity of $O(1)$ to test adjacency of two given vertices and to remove an edge and an amortized average time complexity of $O(\deg(x))$ to remove a given vertex x of degree $\deg(x)$.
+The time complexity of the other operations and the asymptotic space requirement do not change.

 Parallel representations

 The parallelization of graph problems faces significant challenges: Data-driven computations, unstructured problems, poor locality and high data access to computation ratio.
 The graph representation used for parallel architectures plays a significant role in facing those challenges.
 Poorly chosen representations may unnecessarily drive up the communication cost of the algorithm, which will decrease its scalability.
 In the following, shared and distributed memory architectures are considered.

 Shared memory

 In the case of a shared memory model, the graph representations used for parallel processing are the same as in the sequential case, since parallel read-only access to the graph representation (e.g. an adjacency list) is efficient in shared memory.